chinedufn/swift-bridge/README.md

 You use a "bridge module" to declare which types and functions you want to import and export, and then `swift-bridge` generates the necessary `Rust`, `Swift` and `C`
 FFI glue code to make it possible.

-The genearted FFI glue has zero or negligible overhead, depending on the function's signature.
+The generated FFI glue has zero or negligible overhead, depending on the function's signature.

 ## Installation